rodrigo-sntg/bio-interview-test/README.md

 **What is needed:**

 Use this GitHub repository as a base to implement your solution to the test.

+**Please, clone this repository and provide your on repository with the solution to the interviewer.**

 The result should be a JSON response which aggregates a list of medicines ordered by price which is composed of the attributes:

 **Medicine Finder API**